 One diet with a lot of sound science behind it is the Ketogenic diet.
 Ketosis is a process that happens in the body when it runs out of carbohydrates to burn for energy.
 It then starts to burn fat in order to make compounds called ketones which it can use for fuel.

-Ketosis typically is induced by either fasting, or following a very low carb diet.
+Ketosis typically is induced by either fasting (measurable ketosis can start after as soon as 12 hours of not eating), or following a very low carb diet.
 The benefits of this can include weight loss as well as lower and more stable blood sugar levels.
 Ketones can cross the blood-brain barrier and provide fuel to your brain as well as your body.
 I’ve spoken to people that have done a keto diet (as has been my own experience, although I do not follow a strict keto diet) who have stated that they feel more mentally alert and without a doubt less prone to “food coma” and the fatigue that often comes after eating meals higher in carbohydrates.

 People tend to feel less hungry and more full on a ketogenic diet, partially attributed to the reduction in blood sugar and insulin spikes.
 It has been recommended by doctors for individuals struggling with any form of diabetes.
 Interestingly Dr. Eric Berg notes that cancer cells need glucose for fuel and yet cannot use ketones, making a Ketogenic diet something that people with cancer might give consideration to.
 One video below is an extremely interesting account of a man who was diagnosed with cancer, and overcame it using a very strict keto diet, eating mostly grass fed ribeye steaks for several weeks, attempting to “starve” the cancer by denying the cancer cells glucose.
 This worked for him and validates the principle.

-My personal favorite foods that I eat a lot of that are compatible with a keto diet are: olives, avocado/guacamole, eggs, fish (esp wild cod or salmon), pecans, pistachios, coconut, and high quality meats.
+My personal favorite foods that I eat a lot of that are compatible with a keto diet are: eggs (organic, pasture raised), fish (esp wild caught cod, salmon, or sardines), high quality meats, olives, avocado/guacamole, pecans, pistachios, fermented vegetables, green leafy vegetables like spinach or arugula, and coconut.

 Fasting (intermittent, and longer forms)

 Fasting is a word that has a negative connotation for many people because it immediately conjures notions of self sacrifice or being extremely hungry.
 I recently became interested in the topic upon hearing of the benefits of “intermittent fasting“, which is in fact not that big a deal at all.
+The basic idea is to have a window of time without eating that is long enough to induce ketosis, which starts around 12 hours as mentioned.
 Most of the time “fasting” is at night and when you are sleeping, first of all.
 One suggested approach is “16:8”, which is to not eat for 16 hours and then to eat all meals within the following 8.
 If you eat dinner around say 6:00, 16 hours takes you until 10:00 the next morning.
-You don’t have to do this every day, but the basic idea is that this gives your body and digestion a break (as well as induces ketosis), and there are numerous benefits toward anti-aging and obesity issues.
+You don’t have to do this every day, but the basic idea is that this gives your body/digestion a break and induces ketosis, and there are numerous benefits toward anti-aging and obesity issues.
 There are benefits to other more difficult forms of fasting, but I think people can benefit a lot without going to any kind of extreme simply by trying a few days (even off and on) of the 16:8 intermittent fasting approach, or even once a week.
 Intermittent fasting can be helpful but by no means is essential for good health or weight loss, in case your schedule does not allow this or you prefer not to use this practice.

 As to other longer forms of fasting, one that I did was a 3 day water only fast.
-I definitely felt like it was good for me so it will probably be something I do again.
+I definitely felt like it was good for me so it will probably be something I do again, although not very often.
 But there are some risks to this, so again this is not medical advice.
 It is not for everybody or the feint of heart, but some of the purported benefits:

 Saunas